 Evelien Walhout currently holds a position as Assistant Professor of Economic and Social History at Leiden University with a special focus on historical demography and family history.
 She obtained her PhD from Evelien Walhout currently holds a position as Assistant Professor of Economic and Social History at Leiden University, with a special focus on historical demography and family history.
 She obtained her PhD from Tilburg University, on a thesis titled An infants’ graveyard?
 Region, religion, and infant mortality in North Brabant, 1840-1940 (2019).
 Fields of research include infant and childhood mortality, female labor participation, adoption practices, social epidemiology, family and care systems, children and (sexual) violence (institutionalized populations), and on the link between religion and (cause specific) mortality.
 Evelien is currently affiliated with Verwey-Jonker Institute in Utrecht as researcher in a national inquiry into post-war forced adoption practices in the Netherlands.
 She is affiliated member of the Radboud Group for Historical Demography and Family History in Nijmegen, co-editor of the Yearbook of Women’s History, a peer-reviewed academic annual covering all aspects of gender connected with historical research throughout the world, and General Secretary of the International Commission for Historical Demography.
 In addition, she finished her dissertation on infant morbidity and mortality patterns in 19th- and early 20th-century Netherlands (Sociology, Tilburg University)

 PR-Officer (website): Michail Raftakis (University of Sassari)

-PR-Officer (social media): Stephanie Thiehoff (University of Southampton)
+PR-Officer (social media): Sarah Rafferty (University of Cambridge)